Löfven III cabinet: Löfven's resignation

 On 22 August 2021, Stefan Löfven announced his plans on resigning as party leader for the Social Democrats, and thereafter as Sweden's Prime Minister.
 According to the constitution, if the Prime Minister resigns, the whole cabinet also needs to resign and becomes automatically dismissed.
 He is expected to step down during his party's congress in November 2021.
 The time plan became reality, and the Löfven III Cabinet marked the shortest time in office of any Swedish government since Ola Ullsten's Cabinet, in office from October 1978 to October 1979.
 On 4 November 2021, Magdalena Andersson was chosen as new party leader for the Social Democrats.

 Stefan Löfven tendered his resignation till the Speaker on 10 November 2021.
 The Speaker requested Löfven's cabinet to remain as a caretaker government, stripped of some executive power, until a new prime minister has been approved by the Riksdag.

 Government formation talks to elect Löfven's successor started with Magdalena Andersson being tasked with forming a government on 11 November.
 On 16 November, Andersson asked the speaker to get a couple more days to continue negotiations with the Left Party to strike a deal to gain the party's support.
 Already having an agreement with the Centre Party, a settlement would de facto make Andersson prime minister.
-On 22 November did the Speaker announced the Riksdag would vote on Andersson on 24 November, despite there not being an agreement with the Left Party.
+On 22 November the Speaker announced the Riksdag would vote on Andersson on 24 November, despite there not being an agreement with the Left Party.
 Less than 24 hours remaining until the vote, the intended government and the Left Party finally reached a deal, promising Andersson's cabinet would increase the lower limit of the guaranteed pension for the unemployed in exchange for the Left Party's confidence and supply.
 On 24 November, Andersson was approved by the Riksdag to become Sweden's new prime minister but resigned just seven hours later, after the Greens left the government cooperation.

 Ministers

-Apart from the abolition of the post Minister for Rural Affairs, the new version of the cabinet was the same as the former Löfven II Cabinet.
+Apart from the abolition of the post Minister for Rural Affairs, the new version of the cabinet was the same as the former Löfven II cabinet.

 The following were the cabinet members: